 - As soon as you hear the voicemail beep, you’re able to drop your pre-recorded message.
 To drop the message, click the Voicemail drop button.

 - The call will then terminate on your end, but continue to play on the customer’s end.
 A “Voicemail message dropped” confirmation is displayed, and the disposition screen can now be filled, when applicable.

 Note: This feature is not available for Consultations, Transfers, or Conferences.

-With the new Voicemail greetings feature, Agents with dedicated lines and voicemail enabled will be able to record and set their own voicemail greetings in Workspace.
+With the Voicemail greetings feature, Agents with dedicated lines and voicemail enabled are able to record and set their own voicemail greetings in Workspace.

 When calls assigned to these Agents reach voicemail, a greeting message will be automatically sent to the person that initiated the call.

 - The Voicemail Greetings setting will appear to all Agents, but the feature will only work for Agents with dedicated lines and voicemail enabled.

 - If the Dedicated Line is set up in Talkdesk Classic, the Voicemail Greeting assumed by the system is the one set either in Talkdesk Classic (located by going to Admin, then "Agents", and finally "Agent Voicemail / Not Answered Greeting" or in the "Voicemail Greetings for Dedicated Lines" section of "Conversations Settings".
 However, after a Voicemail greeting is recorded or uploaded via Conversations Settings, Admins must not update the Agent’s Voicemail greetings message via Talkdesk Classic (Voicemail / Not Answered Message).
 The greeting message must always be updated via Conversations Settings.

 To configure a voicemail greeting, click on your Talkdesk CX Cloud avatar , and then choose Conversations Settings .